Alucrud/TamperMonkeyCrap/README.md

 # TamperMonkeyCrap

-I just need a place to  put this shit!
+I just need a place to  put this stuff!